omeka/classic-enduser/Plugins/Contribution_3.md

 Remember to save changes.

 #### Older versions
-If you are running Contribution versions 3.0.3 or lower, the Contributor Anonymity settings will be a single checkbox instead of two:
+If you are running Contribution versions 3.0.3 or lower, the required Contributor user data settings will be a single checkbox instead of two:

 ![simple options](../doc_files/plugin_images/contribution_simple.png)